The Beast (2001 TV series)

-The Beast was an American drama series that aired on ABC.
-Created by Kario Salem, the series premiered on June 21, 2001 and was canceled after six episodes.
+The Beast is an American drama television series that aired on ABC from June 13 to July 25, 2001.
+Created by Kario Salem, the series was canceled after six episodes.

 Synopsis

 The series stars Elizabeth Mitchell as Alice Allenby, a New York journalist who takes a job at World News Service, a Los Angeles based 24-hour cable news television station.
 Supporting cast members include Jason Gedrick as news anchor Resse McFadden and Frank Langella as Jackson Burns, the owner of World News Service.